 No matter what type of LED T8 tube you choose, there are some other important things to keep in mind before making a purchase:

-Warranty – Some LED T8 tubes only come with a three-year warranty.
+Warranty – Some LED T8 tubes only come with a three-year or less warranty.
+Big Box retailers sell tubes with a 90 day warranty (in fine print).
 Don’t waste your time and money on those.
 Instead, opt for a tube with a five-year, DLC-approved warranty.

 Voltage – Pay attention to the voltage listed on the light’s packaging.
 Some LED tubes are specified for 120 or 277 volts or can only handle a max of 240 volts.
 Cover your bases by getting a LED T8 system rated for 120-277 volts.

-Emergency Fluorescent Lighting Systems – If you have emergency lighting built in to your fluorescent fixtures, the only LED tube option that might work is Type A. For further reading, here is our analysis of LED Replacements for Fluorescent Emergency Lighting.
+Emergency Fluorescent Lighting Systems – If you have emergency lighting built in to your fluorescent fixtures, the only LED tube option that might work with the existing is Type A. For our analysis of the best emergency options for these fixtures, check out our article on LED Replacements for Fluorescent Emergency Lighting.

 Existing Fixture Condition or Location – If your current light fixtures are in bad shape or in the wrong location, it might make sense to go with an LED Retrofit Kit or LED fixture instead of LED tubes.